hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 {{% notice note %}}
-If you use Hashicorp Terraform within your organization, we've provided a sample Terraform template that may remove steps 3 to 6.
+If you use Hashicorp Terraform, we've provided a sample Terraform template that may remove steps 3 to 6.
 {{% /notice %}}

 ### Permissions Required

-You'll need permissions to create all **AWS resources** shown below through **AWS CloudFormation** or **Hashicorp Terraform**.
+You'll need permissions to create all **AWS resources** shown below.
 ![Images/cidazure-highlevel.png](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-highlevel.png)

 ### Costs